affilinet/affilinet-eCommerceModuleMagento/README.md

 This extension provides integration of your Magento shop with an affilinet program.

 System Requirements:
-Magento Community Edition versions 1.6, 1.7, 1.8<br>
+* Magento Community Edition versions 1.6, 1.7, 1.8
-Magento Enterprise Edition versions 1.11, 1.12, 1.13, 1.14<br>
+* Magento Enterprise Edition versions 1.11, 1.12, 1.13, 1.14
-Please note!
-The affilinet module supports PHP only for the version 5.4. <br>
+* Please note!
+The affilinet module supports PHP only for the version 5.4.

 For other versions you might use the Plumrocket Extension that also supports affilinet integration: https://store.plumrocket.com/affiliate-programs-magento2-extension.html